 Flubentylosin is a derivative of tylosin, a veterinary antibiotic that targets Wolbachia.
 The compound was identified through screening of anti-infective compounds led by AbbVie and the anti-Wolbachia consortium A-WOL at the Liverpool School of Tropical Medicine.
 Flubentylosin is currently in clinical development for the treatment of filarial diseases.
 Flubentylosin is orally available, induces a robust anti-Wolbachia effect in several in vivo models, demonstrates clear superiority over the current treatment doxycycline, and is effective after a shorter dosing regimen.

 First-in-human Phase I studies for flubentylosin in healthy volunteers, including a single ascending dose study, a multiple ascending dose study, and a food effect study, were successfully completed by AbbVie’s Clinical Pharmacology Research Unit.
 These studies showed that flubentylosin is safe and well tolerated.
-Next, DNDi will launch a Phase II proof-of-concept study at two recently upgraded clinical trial sites in the Democratic Republic of the Congo (DRC).
+In 2021, DNDi initiated a Phase II proof-of-concept study at two recently upgraded clinical trial sites in the Democratic Republic of the Congo.

 Get our latest news, personal stories, research articles, and job opportunities.